akippnn/starlight/README.md

 You lay in a clear field, feeling the midnight breeze as you stare into the starlight.

-"starlight" is a custom operating system based on Universal Blue's `startingpoint`. "starlight" is simply a biased preconfigured system with all the basic necessities needed for a presentable and usable wlr-based system.
+"starlight" is a custom operating system based on Universal Blue's `startingpoint`. "starlight" is simply a biased preconfigured system meant to be presentable and usable.
+More coming soon.

 For more info about Universal Blue, check out <https://universal-blue.org/> and their main repository at <https://github.com/ublue-os/main/>.

+## Unstable phase

+Right now, there are

+- [ ] bar (indicators/media/tray)
+- [ ] wallpaper
+- [ ] volume/backlight
+- [ ] notification center
+- [ ] idle lockscreen
+- [ ] polish

 ## Getting started